Proverbs 15 – The Words of the Wise

 · Laziness is neglect of duty – you don’t do what you should.

 iii.
 In his sermon titled The Hedge of Thorns and the Plain Way, Charles Spurgeon used Proverbs 15:19 in a spiritual sense, speaking to those who are spiritually lazy: “The spiritual sluggard does not believe after that practical fashion.
 He says, ‘It is true;’ but he acts as if it were false.
 He is too much a sluggard to become an infidel; he is too lethargic to argue against the truth which condemns him; he nods assent, it is the nod of sleep.”
-(Spurgeon)
+Spurgeon went on to describe the life of the spiritually lazy man:

 · His spiritual life is lived as if he were asleep.